Dallas: Trinity River Project

 As part of the ongoing Trinity River Project, the Great Trinity Forest, at 6000 acres, is the largest urban hardwood forest in the United States and is part of the largest urban park in the United States.
 The Trinity River Audubon Center is a new addition to the park.
 Opened in 2008, it serves as a gateway to many trails and other nature-viewing activities in the area.
 The Trinity River Audubon Center is the first LEED-certified building built by the City of Dallas Parks and Recreation Department.

 Katy Trail

 Named after its former railroad name, the Missouri-Kansas-Texas Railroad (or "MKT" Railroad), the 3.5 mi stretch of railroad was purchased by the city of Dallas and transformed into the city's premier trail.
 Stretching from Victory Park, the 30 acre Katy Trail passes through the Turtle Creek and Knox Park neighborhoods and runs along the east side of Highland Park.
 The trail ends at Central Expressway, but extensions are underway to extend the trail to the White Rock Lake Trail in Lakewood.
-In 2015, the Katy Trail was awarded "Best Public Place" from the Urban Land Institute.